 It is important to emphasize that the geographical location of the infrastructure used by the attacker does not amount to attribution.
 While this information is helpful in identifying the flavor’s actions, the Korean infrastructure preference does not equate to Korean actors.

-A good comparison can be made with Mint, who also seek vulnerable Linux servers, indiscriminate of sector or organization.
+A good comparison can be made with Mint, which also seeks vulnerable Linux servers, indiscriminate of sector or organization.
 However, Mint regularly revisits their tactics, making changes to naming conventions and subtle, superficial changes to code in an attempt to evade detection and prevention controls.
 In contrast, our threat hunters view Strawberry as a fairly basic flavor with more static indicators.

-By separating out the two flavors, we are better equipped to identify compromise earlier, know exactly what/where to look next, and ultimately provide a comprehensive and thorough remediation plan for our customers.
-The documented intelligence of the Strawberry activity cluster allows us to holistically respond to a compromise, by extrapolating likely next steps from our established understanding.
+By separating the two flavors, we are better equipped to identify compromise earlier, know exactly what/where to look next, and ultimately provide a comprehensive and thorough remediation plan for our customers.
+The documented intelligence of the Strawberry threat activity cluster allows us to holistically respond to a compromise by extrapolating likely next steps from our established understanding.

 Known Exploits Used

 - CVE-2019-17558 [exp]